Tavistock College

 Tavistock College is a coeducational secondary school and sixth form located in Tavistock, Devon, England.
-There were (as of April 2020) approximately 1800 students attending.
-The schools draws students from a catchment area of about 20 km radius.
+It had (as of April 2020) approximately 1800 pupils.
+The schools draws pupils from a catchment area of about 20 km radius.

-The college has links with Japan, Uganda, Spain, Swaziland, Peru, France and India where staff exchanges and student visits and projects take place.
+The college has links with Japan, Uganda, Spain, Ukraine, Swaziland, Peru, France and India through which staff exchanges and pupil visits and projects take place.

 Success

-In 2013, a Japanese teacher won the so-called "teachers' Oscar" for secondary school teacher of the year.
+In 2013 a Japanese teacher won the so-called teachers' Oscar for secondary school teacher of the year.

 Ofsted Reviews

-In early 2010, the school received a "notice to improve" from Ofsted, the national school inspection agency.
-After a failure to improve, the following year Tavistock College was placed under special measures.

-The school was placed into special measures in September 2011 and underwent a change in head teacher fairly soon after.
+In early 2010 the school received a "notice to improve" from Ofsted, the national school inspection agency.
+After a failure to improve, the school was placed into special measures in September 2011 and underwent a change in head teacher fairly soon after.
 The result of the changes made by school leadership led to an improvement in grades in the next years GCSEs.
 Following the success in 2012 and 2013, the school came out of special measures and has been progressing well.